Last updated March 8, 2021

 If you believe you are having a severe allergic reaction, call 911 or go to the nearest emergency room.

-Will we still have to wear masks after we have received both parts of the COVID-19 vaccination series?
+Will we still have to wear masks after we have received the COVID-19 vaccine?

 We will continue to update this article with information about COVID-19 vaccines as new developments are available.